Common Field Sobriety Tests in Arizona

 Field sobriety tests are often employed by law enforcement agencies in Arizona as a cheap and reasonably effective way of establishing if a motorist is intoxicated.
 Usually, these tests are used to determine a suspect’s mental acuity and motor skills.
 However, these tests are highly subjective and are frequently inaccurate, especially for overweight, elderly, or sick individuals.

 If you or someone you love has been charged with drunk driving as the result of a failed sobriety test, the Arizona DUI lawyers of Thompson & Volquardsen, P.C. may be able to help.
 To discuss your case and learn more about what we may be able to do for you, please contact us today by calling 602-510-9999.

-There are several typical field sobriety tests employed by police officers.
-Some of the most common ones include:
+There are several typical field sobriety tests employed by Arizona police officers before making an arrest for DUI.
+Some of the most common drunk driving field tests include:

 - Balancing tests, such as the straight-line walk and standing on one leg

 - The finger-to-nose test, which involves tipping the head back, extending the arms, and touching the nose